-

 OCTAVIANUS:

-Roman name derived from Octavius, meaning
+From Roman Latin Octavius, meaning

 "eighth."